 Gartenzwerg – Personal Smart Garden

-Ambition – Gartenzwerg is building and selling a ‘personal smart garden’ that enable customers to grow their own fruits and vegetables at home, sustainably, all year round, at the push of a button.
+Ambition – Gartenzwerg is building and selling a ‘personal smart garden’ that enables customers to grow their own fruits and vegetables at home, sustainably, all year round, at the push of a button.
 The product is a natural indoor garden, pairing proprietary IoT technology with a gamified user app.

 Market and business model – The founders believe that smart indoor gardens will become as commonplace as fridges in homes.
 Today, Gartenzwerg’s personal smart garden is a new category, but the connected houseplants and flowers market is very large (€36bn in Europe; £2.2bn in the UK).
 In the US, 6m people ‘took up gardening’ in 2016 of which 5m were millennials.
 Gartenzwerg defines its target audience as ‘LOHAS’ (Lifestyle of Health and Sustainability).